Skip to main content Skip to main menu

 COVID-19

-In early 2020, COVID-19 appeared in the US, and just before students returned from spring break, the decision was made to suspend classes for two weeks and then resume with online instruction.
-While this was challenging for faculty and students alike, many of the MIS faculty had taught online before in the MBT program and all were familiar with online technologies.
-It also helped that MIS students were comfortable with learning and using new technologies.
+In early 2020, COVID-19 appeared in the US, and just before students returned from spring break, the decision was made to suspend classes for two weeks and resume with online instruction.
+While this was challenging for faculty and students, many of the MIS faculty taught online before in the MBT program and all were familiar with online technologies.
+It also helped MIS students were comfortable with learning and using new technologies.
 Even in that unusual year, enrollment in the MIS major continued to grow.

 In fall 2021, there was a return to in-person classes and events.
 While this was welcomed by all (Zoom fatigue), it was learned that some things, such as interviews, can be done more easily and efficiently virtually.
 It will be interesting to see the lasting effects of COVID-19.